nkabbara/nkabbara.github.io/hello-worlds/hello-ai.md

 You need to get over how amazing this is and stop getting blown away so we can move forward with stuff.

+It's like when I was developing my first startup and falling in love with rails and coding day and night.

+I've never worked so much in decades.

+It's a double edged sword.
+You could write really sloppy code and compound on a lot of bad incrimentally bad design decisions because you are moving so fast.
+But if you breath and keep your head on your shoulders you could build some great stuffi

 ---

 Draw as sequence diagram where a cronjob issues a request to the app Hamourabi.
 Hamourabi then goes to auction site A to collect a bunch of vins.
 Then, Hamourabi, gets the prices of these vins by contacting carmax site.